 Step 2: Change the View by to Small icons and then click Mouse to open Mouse Properties.

-Step 3: Switch to Pointers tab and then select a mouse pointer scheme from the drop-down box.
-Finally, click Apply button.
+Step 3: Switch to the Pointers tab and then select a mouse pointer scheme from the drop-down box.
+Finally, click the Apply button.

 Install third-party mouse pointers

-Step 1: There are many places on the web from where you can download cool looking pointers but you must be careful as not all pointers are safe.
+Step 1: There are many places on the web where you can download cool-looking pointers, but you must be careful as not all pointers are safe.
 Download pointers only from places that you trust.